RPi-Distro/pi-gen/stage3/04-install-sw/files/README.md

 + **Jamulus Features:**
     - Input level meters:  This is the audio you are sending; keep it out of the red.
     - Level and Pan controls for each musician (your own Personal Mix!)
-    - **Listen to the mix coming from the server.**  Your brain will quickly adapt to any delay, up to a point.
 + **Jamulus Settings:**
     - Jitter Buffer: Start with *Auto*, wait a min or 2 to settle, then increase each jitter buffer by 2 for less breakup.
     - Enable Small Network Buffers: Recommended.
 Lowers delay, but uses more bandwidth.